Constructions for Quantum Indistinguishability Obfuscation: Introduction

+To the best of our knowledge, our gate teleportation provides the first method for indistinguishability obfuscation that is efficient for a large class of quantum circuits, beyond Clifford circuits.
+Note, however that canonical forms (also called \emph{normal} forms) are known for \emph{single}-qubits universal quantum circuits~\cite{MA08arxiv,GS19arxiv}.
 We note that, for many other quantum cryptographic primitives, it is the case that the $\tgate$-gate is the bottleneck (somewhat akin to a \emph{multiplication} in the classical case).
 This has been observed, \emph{e.g.}, in the context of \emph{homomorphic quantum encryption}~\cite{BJ15,DSS16}, and instantaneous quantum computation~\cite{Spe16}.
-Because of these applications, and since the $\tgate$ is also typically also the bottleneck for fault-tolerant quantum computing, techniques exist to reduce the $\tgate$-count in quantum circuits~\cite{AMMR13,AMM14,DMM16}.
+Because of these applications, and since the $\tgate$ is also typically also the bottleneck for fault-tolerant quantum computing, techniques exist to reduce the number of $\tgate$ gates in quantum circuits~\cite{AMMR13,AMM14,DMM16} (see \Cref{sec:intro-related-work} for more on this topic).